 - Home: Appears when you log on (This is the default tab when you log on.
-To change the login page to a different page, click on the green pushpin ➡ at the top right side of the browser window while on the desired page).
-View active alarms, the load status of the Rack PDU, and the most recent Rack PDU events.
-For more information, see "About Home" on page 112. - Status: Gives the user the status of the Rack PDU and Network.
+To change the login page to a different page, click on the green pushpin at the top right side of the browser window while on the desired page).
+View active alarms, the load status of the device, and the most recent device events.
+For more information, see "About Home" on page 82. - Status: Gives the user the status of the device and Network.
 The RPDU tab covers the status of alarms, groups, device, phase, bank, and environment.
 Network tab covers just the network.
-See "Status Tab" on page 113. - Control: The Control tab covers three topics: RPDU, Security and Network.
+See "Status Tab" on page 83. - Control: The Control tab covers three topics: RPDU, Security and Network.
 Much more information is covered under each of these tabs and will be described in the Control tab section. - Configuration: The Configuration tab covers RPDU, Security, Network, Notification, General and Logs.
 Much more information is covered under each of these tabs and will be described in the Configuration tab section. - Tests: The Tests tab covers RPDU and Network.
-The RPDU tab covers LCD Blink and the Network tab covers LED Blink.
-Both will be further described later in the Tests section of the document. - Logs: The Logs section covers: Event, Data and Firewall.
+The Network tab covers LED Blink.
+This will be further described later in the Tests section of the document. - Logs: The Logs section covers: Event, Data and Firewall.
 The Event and Data tabs cover more information which will be further discussed later in the Logs section of the document. - About: The About section covers RPDU and Network, which will be further discussed later in the About section of the document.